hlyl/adr-git-manager/README.md

 The ADR Manager currently only supports the management of MADRs stored in the folder `docs/adr` in GitHub repositories.

 ## Quick Start

-You can find the tool at https://adr.github.io/adr-manager.
+If you merge this repo and follow the configuration steps below, the tool will be available as a Github page on on the URL that you specify.. .in this example http://github.com/hlyl/adr-git-manager.

 ## Supported Browsers

-Currently, the tool has been successfully tested in Chrome, Firefox, and Opera.
+Currently, the tool has been successfully tested in EDGE, Chrome and Firefox.

 ### Usage